Curriculum, Enrollment, and Graduation

 Dean's List and President's List

-Any undergraduate student who passes twelve or more college-level credits and attains a 3.50 grade-point average or better for any one semester is placed on the Dean’s List.
-A student who receives a 4.00 grade-point average and is taking twelve college-level credits or more is placed on the President’s List.
+Any undergraduate student who passes twelve or more college-level credits and attains a 3.5 grade-point average or better for any one semester is placed on the Dean’s List.
+A student who achieves a 4.0 grade-point average while taking twelve college-level credits or more is placed on the President’s List.
 Developmental courses do not count towards the twelve credits required.
 The names of the students making the Dean’s List and President’s List are announced by the Registrar at the end of each semester.
 These lists apply only to undergraduate students.

 Undergraduate Student Scholastic Warning and Suspension

-Academic Warning – Students will be placed on academic warning at the end of a fall or spring semester in which their cumulative grade point average (GPA) drops below 2.00 on a 4.0 scale if they have attempted at least two semesters of MSU coursework, excluding summer semesters.
-Students will be notified through an email from the Office of Academic Affairs and the academic warning status will be placed in the student’s permanent record.
+Academic Warning.
+Students will be placed on academic warning at the end of a fall or spring semester in which their cumulative grade point average (GPA) drops below 2.0 on a 4.0 scale if they have attempted at least two semesters of MSU coursework, excluding summer semesters.
+Students will be notified through an email from the Office of Academic Affairs, and the academic warning status will be placed in the student’s permanent record.

-Academic Suspension – Students will be placed on academic suspension at the end of a fall or spring semester if their cumulative GPA remains below 2.00 on a 4.0 scale when they had been placed on academic warning or suspend reinstate during the prior semester of attendance and their semester GPA is below 2.0.
-If a student’s semester GPA is 2.00 or above, they would remain on academic warning if their cumulative GPA is still below 2.00.
-Students will receive an email and written notification from the Office of Academic Affairs and the academic suspension status will be placed in the student’s permanent record.
+Academic Suspension.
+Students will be placed on academic suspension at the end of a fall or spring semester if their cumulative GPA remains below 2.0 on a 4.0 scale when they had been placed on academic warning or suspended reinstate during the prior semester of attendance, and their semester GPA is below 2.0.
+If a student’s semester GPA is 2.0 or above, they would remain on academic warning if their cumulative GPA is still below 2.0.
+Students will receive an email and written notification from the Office of Academic Affairs, and the academic suspension status will be placed in the student’s permanent record.

 Students with an academic standing of Academic Warning or Suspension will be required to participate in programming established by the Office of Academic Affairs.

 The University Scholastic Appeal Board (USAB) reviews the records of students who meet the criteria for academic suspension.
-The USAB is composed of the Vice Provost for Curriculum, Assessment and Accreditation and representatives from the Dean of Students Office, the Allen Yarnell Center for Student Success, the Office of Disability Services, Veteran Services, the Registrar’s Office, the Office of Financial Aid, Academic Advising and representatives from each academic college.
+The USAB is composed of the Vice Provost for Curriculum, Assessment and Accreditation and representatives from the Dean of Students Office, the Allen Yarnell Center for Student Success, the Office of Disability Services, Veteran Services, the Office of the Registrar, the Office of Financial Aid, Academic Advising and representatives from each academic college.
 The board meets between semesters and at other times as needed to act upon individual cases recommended for academic suspension.
 This board has the authority to:

 3. Reinstate a student who has been suspended for academic reasons.

-Semester grade reports and the student’s transcript indicate the current academic standing and it is the individual student’s responsibility to review his or her grade report each semester.
+Semester grade reports and the student’s transcript indicate the current academic standing, and it is the individual student’s responsibility to review their grade report each semester.

 Appeal of Suspension

 Students have the right to appeal any academic suspension.
-In the appeal, the student shall explain the circumstances that the student believes contributed to their unsatisfactory academic performance and shall present a plan to address them.
+In the appeal, the student shall explain the circumstances that they believe contributed to their unsatisfactory academic performance and shall present a plan to address them.
 Appeal forms are available from the offices of academic deans in each college and on the Office of Academic Affairs website at https://www.montana.edu/provost/students/appeals.html.

 Reinstatement

-Students have the right to appeal any academic suspension.
-In the appeal, the student shall explain the circumstances that the student believes contributed to their unsatisfactory academic performance and shall present a plan to address them.
-Appeal forms are available from the offices of academic deans in each college and on the Office of Academic Affairs website at https://www.montana.edu/provost/students/appeals.html.
+Students with an academic standing of suspension that have not enrolled in the university for any length of time must also submit an appeal to be reinstated to the university.
+In the appeal, the student shall explain the circumstances that they believe contributed to their unsatisfactory academic performance and shall present a plan to address them.
+Appeal forms are available on the Office of Academic Affairs website at https://www.montana.edu/provost/students/appeals.html.

 For Reinstatement Deadline